 It could have been an even better deal.
 When Larry Page and Sergey Brin, founders of Google, first started their company, their goal was to sell their search engine idea to whoever was willing to pay $1 million.
 Happily for them, but not for Yahoo, one of the companies that rejected their offer back in 1997, nobody was willing to buy their idea.

 The downside of being an angel investor is many of your investments in start-ups will fail, and even those that do well may take years to make a profit.
-Usually, the only time angel investors really make a real profit is when one of their companies goes public or are bought out by another company or investor.
+Usually, the only time angel investors really make a real profit is when one of their companies goes public or is bought out by another company or investor.

 Hedge funds are the most widely used investment vehicles for the über-wealthy.
 According to a study by Prince & Associates on the investing habits of the rich, wealthier investors are more likely to invest in hedge funds and start-up companies as opposed to mutual funds.
 In fact, the report shows that among the individuals with more than $20 million, not one of the investors in their survey invested in mutual funds.
 (Wall Street Journal)